 4) Custom titles and description for each landing page

-What were these things and why do they still matter so much?
+What are these things and how do they make an impact?

 In short, we crafted metas to function as our advertising copy for the search engine.